GettUK/react-native-awesome-card-io/README.md

 To upload android:
 - add `android/fastlane/Google.json` which is obtained from google console or shared by app release managers
 - `cd android && bundle exec fastlane --verbose` to upload android beta build

+#### Troubleshooting bundler
+In order to start Metro server without previously cached transformation better to use `yarn clear-cache` command.
+After resetting cache with this command, please run `yarn android` or `yarn ios` again.

 #### Troubleshooting iOS
 If your iOS run/build/archive fails: